 Does BBC iPlayer still work with VPNs?

-However, not every VPN still works with BBC iPlayer.
+BBC iPlayer doesn’t just block ExpressVPN’s IP addresses.
 If you’re trying to connect using TunnelBear, IPVanish, Hotspot Shield, VyprVPN, Windscribe, Buffered, or Hide My Ass (the list is huge!) you will run into problems.

 This is because iPlayer started blocking some IP addresses it detects as VPNs from accessing its servers.
 Continue reading below to find out more.

 Note for Amazon Fire TV Stick users: If you’re having trouble watching BBC iPlayer via an Amazon Fire TV Stick, don’t panic.
 You’re not alone.
 This is a known issue, and all major VPNs are racing for a solution.
 In the meantime, we suggest taking a look at our VPN not working on Amazon Fire TV Stick article.
 Where we take you through what steps you need to take to get iPlayer working (with a VPN) on your FireStick again.

 See also: How to listen to TMS abroad.

 Which VPNs still work with BBC iPlayer?

 We recommend using one of the five VPN providers below for consistent access to BBC iPlayer.
 Other VPNs may work periodically, but the four featured below have all been tested and verified.
 They also provide excellent support 24/7.

 Number of servers: 5,000+ | Speeds: >80% | Bandwidth: Unlimited | IP locations: 62 countries | Devices supported: 6 | Live chat: Yes | 30-day money-back guarantee: Yes

 NordVPN is the most widely-used VPN in the world.
 And its easy to see why.
 It’s a polished app that delivers fast connections (more on this later) to a massive network of VPN servers.